-Strict liability also engages the presumption of innocence, because these types of offences can be interpreted as using reverse onus of proof.
+Strict liability also engages the presumption of innocence under section 22 of the Human Rights Act, because these types of offences can be interpreted as using reverse onus of proof.
 The Government acknowledges that while strict liability offences engage the presumption of innocence, strict liability offences are not inherently incompatible with human rights.